 Only VPNs that meet all the criteria listed above are included here.
 These are the best VPN services for 2022:

 NordVPN – The best VPN for most users

 |Logs||No logs (audited)|

-Despite the COVID mess, 2020 was a big year for NordVPN.
+Despite the COVID mess, the last couple of years have been big for NordVPN.
 They rolled out a load of new VPN technology, moving them ahead of some worthy competitors to the top spot in our VPN rankings.
 A major achievement on their part was integrating the super fast and secure WireGuard VPN protocol into their network.
 Their implementation is especially interesting because they built WireGuard into a new VPN protocol called NordLynx.

 NordLynx retains the speed and security of WireGuard, while boosting WireGuard's privacy to a new level through their innovative double NAT technology.
 NordLynx gives NordVPN a major performance edge over other leading VPN services, making it the fastest VPNs we have tested.
 In one of our tests, NordVPN turned in a result of 446 Mbps on a 500 Mbps internet connection.
 I've never seen anything like it.

 While NordLynx is reason enough to rank NordVPN highly, this VPN service has a lot more to offer.
 Here are some of the products impressive security and privacy features:

 - CyberSec – A combination ad blocker, tracker and malvertising stopper, that also shields your connection from thousands of phishing domain.
 It even makes your internet connection seem faster because it blocks all this bad stuff from ever even getting downloaded.
 A feature like CyberSec is even more important these days, with so many of us working from home.
 According to this TechRepublic story, Microsoft Office remains the #1 target for phishing attacks.
 With untold millions of people now doing company work from home with Microsoft Office, protecting home workers against phishing attacks is crucial.